core-wg/senml-spec/draft-ietf-core-senml.md

 # Usage Considerations

-The measurements support sending both the current value of a sensor as well as the an integrated sum.
+The measurements support sending both the current value of a sensor as well as an integrated sum.
 For many types of measurements, the sum is more useful than the current value.
 For example, an electrical meter that measures the energy a given computer uses will typically want to measure the cumulative amount of energy used.
 This is less